Alluxio/alluxio/docs/en/Running-Presto-with-Alluxio.md

 alluxio.zookeeper.address=[zookeeper_hostname]:2181
 ```

-Alternatively you can add the properties the Hadoop `core-site.xml` configuration which is then
+Alternatively you can add the properties to the Hadoop `core-site.xml` configuration which is then
 propagated to Alluxio.

 ```xml